 In November 2003 Nilsson, in conjunction with Resfest South Africa, shot FRANK DEAD SOULS, a Direct Action digital feature shot in Cape Town locations with a cast selected from town and township, squatter camps and arts communities.

 On September 11, 2005 the Pacific Film Archive hosted the World Premiere of SECURITY, a Direct Action feature film produced during a Nilsson residency at the U. of California, Berkeley.
 SECURITY also won the Audience Award at the Green Cine Internet Film Festival.

 On April 7, 2006 the Kansas City Filmmaker’s Jubilee presented OPENING, a Direct Action feature sponsored and produced in Kansas City by the festival, as its Opening Night film.

-PRESQUE ISLE, a narrative feature written and directed and shot on locations in the Santa Cruz Mountains and Northern Wisconsin will premiere at the Mill Valley Film Festival in 2007.
+PRESQUE ISLE (2007) a narrative feature written and directed and shot on locations in the Santa Cruz Mountains and Northern Wisconsin premiered at the Mill Valley Film Festival in 2007.
 PRESQUE ISLE is co- produced by the San Francisco School of Digital Filmmaking and Citizen Cinema.

 IMBUED (2009) a narrative feature featuring Stacy Keach and Liz Sklar had its World Premiere at the Mill Valley Film Festival in 2009 Special screenings and theatrical openings have followed in Syracuse, Kansas City, Armenia and Moscow.